lindboe/my-first-blog/README.md

 This will start the Django web server in a container, and will behave exactly as described in the tutorial.

+If you get an error message, make sure that you're not still in the docker container after running `make cli`.
+If you are, you can either open a new command line tab to run `make runserver` in, or exit `make cli` with `exit`.

 ### Skip the Following Sections